Topological properties of convolutor spaces via the short-time Fourier transform: The short-time Fourier transform for general distributions

 Our notation from distribution theory is standard.
 Given a compact $K \Subset \R^d$ and $n \in \N$, we write $\mathcal{D}_K^n$ for the Banach space consisting of all $\varphi \in C^n(\R^d)$ with $\operatorname{supp} \varphi \subseteq K$ endowed with the norm

-For $n = 0$, we simply write $\|\:\cdot \:\|_{K} = \|\:\cdot \:\|_{K,0}$.
+For $n = 0$, we simply write $\|\: \cdot \: \|_{K} = \|\:\cdot \:\|_{K,0}$.
 We define

-Furthemore, we denote by $\mathcal{E}(\R^d)$ and $\mathcal{S}(\R^d)$ the space of smooth functions and rapidly decreasing smooth functions on $\R^d$, respectively, each endowed with their canonical Fr\'echet space structure.
-The dual spaces $\mathcal{D}'(\R^d)$ and $\mathcal{E}'(\R^d)$ are the space of distributions and the space of distributions with compact support, respectively.
+Furthermore, we denote by $\mathcal{E}(\R^d)$ and $\mathcal{S}(\R^d)$ the space of smooth functions on $\R^d$ and the space of rapidly decreasing smooth functions on $\R^d$, respectively, each endowed with their standard Fr\'echet space structure.
+The dual spaces $\mathcal{D}'(\R^d)$, $\mathcal{E}'(\R^d)$ and $\mathcal{S}'(\R^d)$ are the space of distributions on $\R^d$, the space of compactly supported distributions on $\R^d$, and the space of tempered distributions on $\R^d$, respectively.
 We endow these spaces with their strong topologies.